speeduino/wiki.js/configuration/Fuel_pump.md

 title: Fuel pump
 description: Setting the on/off conditions of the fuel pump
 published: true
-date: 2020-01-16T11:42:37.440Z
+date: 2020-01-16T14:17:07.764Z
 tags: aux outputs, tuning
 ---

-# Header
+# Fuel pump
-Fuel pump ontrol is a simple but important function performed by the ECU.
+Fuel pump control is a simple but important function performed by the ECU.
 Currently Speeduino does not perform variable (PWM) pump control, but

 ## Settings
 ![fuel_pump.png](/img/accessories/fuel_pump.png){.align-center width=480}